yyfearth/cordova-plugin-email/README.md

         // alert('Service is not available') unless isAvailable;
     }
 );

 ```

+>**Note**: If the user didn't have any email account configured on iOS this will also return false

 ### Open a pre-filled email draft
 A pre-filled email draft can be opened through the `email.open` or `email.openDraft` interface.
 The method takes a hash as an argument to specify the email's properties.
 All properties are optional.
 Further more it accepts an callback function to be called after the email view has been dismissed.